nyu-database-design/course-materials/slides/mongodb-setup.md

 --

-- Next, use the MongoDB client to connect to the database server: `mongo fb1258 --host class-mongodb.cims.nyu.edu -u fb1258 -p`, where `fb1258` is replaced by your own NYU Net ID.
+- Next, use the MongoDB client to connect to the database server: `mongosh fb1258 --host class-mongodb.cims.nyu.edu -u fb1258 -p`, where `fb1258` is replaced by your own NYU Net ID.

 --